Kenan Thompson honored with a star on the Hollywood Walk of Fame - ExBulletin

 Kenan Thompson honored with a star on the Hollywood Walk of Fame

-You know, I never thought all of this would be possible.
-I just wanted to play and entertain and have a good time and put smiles on the faces of my family members, and that’s grown in the world now, apparently, Thompson remarked during his speech at the unveiling ceremony.
-So, I don’t know, man.
-It’s just an honor and a privilege to go next to GOAT Lorne Michaels.
+Thompson himself is no stranger to the Emmys, being a six-time Emmy nominee and even scoring two nods last year for Outstanding Lead Actor in a Comedy Series for his comedy series Kenan and Best Actor for support in a comedy series for SNL.

-AccordingThe Walk of Fame website, the Thompsons star will be set alongside Saturday Night Live producer Lorne Michaels.
-Thompson’s plaque is the monument’s 2,728th star.
+This year also marks Thompson’s 20th season on Saturday Night Live, where he is the show’s longest-serving cast member to date.

-Kenan Thompson is the voice of a generation, Hollywood Walk of Fame producer Ana Martinez said of the occasion.
-From Kenan and Kel to Saturday Night Live, Kenan has been making people laugh for nearly 30 years.
-To celebrate his upcoming 20th birthday on SNL, we thought it would be fitting to place the Kenans star next to the star of the man who gave him his job, Lorne Michael.
+Kenan Thompson is the voice of a generation, Hollywood Walk of Fame producer Ana Martinez said of the occasion, according to the Today’s show.

 Sources